Quick Links

 Manual Removal

 Live lice move quickly on dry hair.
 They are typically light brown.
 They can be caught using a lice comb, tweezers, or fingernails, or by "sticking them" with double-sided tape wrapped around your fingers.
 The NPA (National Pediculosis Association) believes that mechanical removal with a comb is the safest and most effective alternative.
 Combing removes both the lice and the nits.
-Lice Comb

 Nit Removal